opf/openproject-translations/README.md

 gem "openproject-translations", :git => 'https://github.com/opf/openproject-translations.git', :branch => 'stable'
 </pre>

-Then update your bundle with:
+Then update your bundle with the following commands executed from your openproject directory:

 <pre>
 bundle install
+bundle exec rake assets:precompile
 </pre>

 and restart the OpenProject server.